heatherlyrobert/yKEYS/README.md

 # yKEYS
-yVIKEYS sub-library for key handling and recording
+yvi-keys library for key handling and recording